ky-lore/Yuzubot/README.md

 # Yuzubot
 waifu gacha game - development in progress!
+Yuzu is currently in alpha mode with nightly builds being published every few days.
+If you'd like to join an alpha-test server or add her to your own, please contact ayatori#2000!

 ## What is Yuzubot?
 Yuzubot is an game/application for any Discord server - add it to your server with just an invite link and start collecting 'cards' of your favorite characters through a gacha-style roll system!
 Extremely user-friendly and operable with simple chat commands.